welthagenchristopher/McTunnel/README.md

   server by forwarding SSH connections.

 - **Auto Signing of RSA Keys**: Generates and automatically signs RSA host keys at startup.
-  **Important:** This automatic key signing may trigger security warnings or alarms on Windows machines.
-   This is a known issue that will be addressed in future updates.

 - **Manual Connection Approval**: For connections from IP addresses not explicitly whitelisted, the application requires manual approval through the GUI.